levante-framework/rlevante/README.md

 ![](man/figures/find_refIDs_step2.png)

 3. Record the string used to specify the dataset, including both its name ("levante_data_pilots"") and reference ID (“68kn”).
 In rlevante functions, this string can be used as an argument to identify this dataset (e.g., get_participants(data_source = "levante_data_pilots:68kn")).

+You can optionally include ":v2_0" — this is another way to specify the version.

+Note: We have not tested any of the code visible on this page.
+Instead, we recommend using the [*rlevante*](https://levante-framework.github.io/rlevante/reference/index.html) package.